 You will need to present one of the following forms of ID each time you visit one of our sites:

 - A photo card drivers licence.
 This document specifies an address and therefore makes it a practical, efficient and effective way of checking residency

 - Old style paper driving licence.
-As this does not specify your address you will also need to show your most recent council tax bill and passport
+This needs to be accompanied by your most recent council tax bill and passport

 - If you do not have a driving licence you may present your concessionary bus pass together with a recent council tax bill showing your current address.